 Rock n Roll is for kids.
 The best songs are made by kids.
 The music producers, executives, and lawyers turn it into their own profits.
 Most musicians never make a living at it.
 We do it for the love of performing and the love of the music.

 We also love you for being with us and enjoying our antics.
 Please participate in one final antic.
-Bring Landau into your office and burn his review to his face.
+Bring Landau into your office and burn the review to his face.

 Jack & Tim